WICG/attribution-reporting-api/AGGREGATE.md

 If the [privacy goals](#Privacy-goals) of the API are met, it means that we could extend the event-level API with this one, potentially sending parallel aggregate reports alongside event-level reports (as long as the reports are not otherwise associated with each other).

-This greatly improves the usability of the API, allowing for many other [use cases](#Use-case-goals) that aren’t possible with just the event-level scheme
+This greatly improves the usability of the API, allowing for many other [use cases](#Use-case-goals) that aren’t possible with just the event-level scheme.

 ### Fraud protection